izzetbiophysicist/GAPO/README.md

 # GAPO - Genetic algorithm for Protein Optimization
-GAPO is a _in silico_ genetic algorith used to optimize proteins for a desired function, such as stability and affinity.
+GAPO is a _in silico_ genetic algorithm used to optimize proteins for a desired function, such as stability and affinity.
 The algorithm mimetizes the evolutionary process, by recombining and adding mutations to the best sequences in order to generate a new population with higher diversity and optimized for the given objetive function.
 <br/>
 # Installing dependencies